jistok/greenplum-cdc/README.md

 # Change Data Capture (CDC) from MySQL to Greenplum Database

 ## Abstract
-When an Pivotal Cloud Foundry operator installs PCF, it’s very likely they will choose to deploy the MySQL database tile (this is my personal observation).
+When a Pivotal Cloud Foundry operator installs PCF, it’s very likely they will choose to deploy the MySQL database tile (this is my personal observation).
 With this in place, developers can easily self-provision a persistence layer for their applications.
 These are optimized for transactional workloads, but